mithi/react-philosophies/README.md

 ### 💖 2.3 Keep your components small and simple

-(The paragraphs below is based on my 2015 article: [Three things I learned from Sandi Metz’s book as a non-Ruby programmer](https://medium.com/@mithi/review-sandi-metz-s-poodr-ch-1-4-wip-d4daac417665))

 **What is the single responsibility principle?**

 > A component should have one and **only one** job.
 It should do the smallest possible useful thing.
 It only has responsibilities that fulfill its purpose.